Should I buy a used EV? Read these used EV buying tips

 What about the battery warranty?

-Many electric cars have a separate warranty for the battery.
+Many EVs have a separate warranty for the battery.
 This warranty usually lasts around eight years, though older cars might only have a five-year warranty.

 Some manufacturers say the acceptable battery health after eight years is 70% of the battery's full capacity when the vehicle was new, and will refurbish it if it drops below this level.